nlpodyssey/waveny/README.md

 ### Library Integration

-Integrate Waveny as a Go module with:
+Integrate Waveny as a Go module in your projects with:

 ```shell
 go get github.com/nlpodyssey/waveny